K-Type-de/SubBitPacking/README.md

 |65-84 | 25%|
 |1025-1625 | 50%|

 The space saved for all other values is 0%.
 That means it is not better nor worse than bitwise packing.
 However, the access times are slower.
-Therefore sub-bit-packing is not optimal for such use cases.
+Therefore, sub-bit-packing is not optimal for such use cases.

 ## Saving Even More Space